-As we continue to expand into other countries, such as Japan and others, our success will depend, in part, on our ability to anticipate and effectively manage these and other risks.
+As we continue to expand into other countries, our success will depend, in part, on our ability to anticipate and effectively manage these and other risks.
 Our failure to manage these risks and grow our operations outside the U.S. may have a material adverse effect on our business and results of operations.